This doesn’t require much of an intro – the more you save, the more you earn!

 This feature is great as you can turn it on and just forget about the issue, eBay will credit your cancelled final value fees to you automatically.

-I hope you can implement at least some of these methods to reduce Paypal fees and eBay fees.
+I hope you can implement at least some of these methods to reduce eBay selling fees.